TaylorJadin/jadin.me/content/post/2022/copyright/index.md

   image:
 ---

-I'm listening to an episode of The FOSS Pod right now and they are talkig about open source licensing, how the licensing part of Open Source is the real, fundamentally improtant thing:
+I'm listening to an episode of The FOSS Pod right now and they are talkig about open source licensing, how the licensing part of Open Source is the real, fundamentally important thing:

 [The FOSS Pod: Open Source 101](https://fosspod.content.town/episodes/open-source-101)